Luis Robert Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.49).
+- The Rockies have a 5.48 team ERA that ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (174 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (175 total, 1.4 per game).

-- The left-hander's most recent time out was on Sunday against the Los Angeles Dodgers, when he tossed five innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Tuesday, the righty threw six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering five hits.

+- The 29-year-old has put up an ERA of 7.74, with 6.6 strikeouts per nine innings, in 21 games this season.
+Opponents have a .332 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.